Deco&Design

 Antique, vintage, retro or antique style furniture?

-A friend asked me to help him furnish the attic.
-He wanted to use the old furniture for the fitting, insisting that it was inherited from his parents and was of great value.
-I figured out pretty quickly that the furniture was from 1975-1980, oak veneered wood paneling and carved appliques - worthless beyond sentimental value.
-I discussed with him what old style, valuable furniture means and how it is different from vintage or retro furniture with more sentimental value.
-I also told him about antique furniture and how you can get an old look for your home with new furniture.
+A friend asked me to help him remodel his attic.
+He wanted to use the old furniture to furnish, insisting that it was inherited from his parents and of great value.
+I realized pretty quickly that the furniture was from 1975-1980, oak-veneered particleboard with carved appliques - of no value other than sentimental.
+I discussed with him what old style, valuable old furniture means and how it is different from vintage or retro furniture with more sentimental value.
+I also told him about antique furniture and how you can achieve the old look of the house with new furniture.
 He was convinced that his parents' furniture, which he thought was carved solid wood, was very valuable.
-In fact, it was the only reason he kept it, as the furniture was heavy and rather sad.
-I thought it might also be interesting for you to find out what truly valuable furniture is.
+In fact, it was the only reason he kept it, the furniture being clunky and rather sad.
+I thought it might be interesting for you to find out what really valuable furniture is.

 Style furniture, valuable furniture sold at auction houses